Terrestrial ecosystem biomonitoring with eDNA across the tree of life: The Olympic Dam case study

 Sample collection and processing of vegetation swab optimization test is complete

 Nine samples each of swabs and mini paint rollers were collected from Leda Reserve in Wellard (WA) and two metabarcoding assays targeting vertebrates and eukaryotes were applied (12S and 18S, respectively).
 Overall, there was no significant difference in ZOTU richness detected from each sample type.
 However, the mean richness and unique ZOTU identified for rollers was higher than swabs considering both assays.
 For these reasons, we decided to use rollers in the spatial study at Olympic Dam (Roxby Downs, SA).
 Only about a third of the 12S sequences (a vertebrate specific metabarcoding assay) were assigned taxonomy, indicating greater development of reference databases is required to assess vertebrate diversity.
-A manuscript titled “Swab vs Rollers: a comparison of methods to collect eDNA from vegetative surfaces” is being prepared for submission.

 Figure 1: Results of vegetative swab trial comparing the eDNA collected by clinical swabs and mini paint rollers.
 Richness of ZOTUs – Zero radius Operational Taxonomic Units (left) and the Venn diagram of shared vs unique ZOTUs per sampling method and combining both assays (right).